MaspTestTeam/TestAutomation/README.md

 2. Press clone and wait for the build, this may take a few minutes to download and install all the relevant packages.
 3. To find all the automation scripts navigate into the main directory then into src/main/java.
 ![Step 3](/assets/where_the_scripts_are.PNG)
+4. For more information a full automation suite guide can be found in the automation sharepoint.

 ## Setting up the project